 Back to hub

 Personality memes are fun until they flatten real people.
-This article lists the stereotypes that recur across MBTI, Enneagram, and zodiac content โ€” and explains why each one is weaker than it looks.
+The stereotypes that keep recurring across MBTI, Enneagram, and zodiac content โ€” and why each one is weaker than it looks.

 A short apology before the critique

-This article is not going to pretend personality memes are a serious threat to civilization.
-They are mostly fun, and the jokes earn their place โ€” a shared laugh about 'ESTJs in group projects' is often the exact thing that makes a new workplace feel bearable.
+This article isn't going to pretend personality memes are a serious threat to civilization.
+They're mostly fun, and the jokes earn their place โ€” a shared laugh about "ESTJs in group projects" is often the exact thing that makes a new workplace feel bearable.

-The problem is small and real: the same memes, repeated long enough, start doing quiet damage when they get used as if they were predictions.
-A person you have not met gets typed through their bio.
-A colleague gets an explanation for their hard week that has nothing to do with their actual week.
-A romantic possibility gets dismissed.
+The problem is small and real.
+The same memes, repeated long enough, start doing quiet damage the moment they get used as if they were predictions.
+Someone you've never met gets typed through their bio.
+A colleague's hard week gets explained in a way that has nothing to do with the actual week, which is a particular workplace failure mode worth recognizing.
+A possible romance gets written off before it starts.
 None of these are catastrophes.
-They are small losses that add up quietly.
+They're small losses that add up while nobody's counting.

 The list below is a catalog of the most common personality stereotypes and why each one is thinner than it looks.
 Think of it as a friendly debugger for the way you read type content on your phone.